qingkaikong/blog/2018_05_nice_sayings/README.md

 This weekend is the Chinese new year, happy new year everyone!
 I don't know what to write, therefore, I will turn this week's post into a page to keep the nice sayings I really like:

+* The most effective way to do it, is to do it - Amelia Earhart
 * Tact is the ability to describe others as they see themselves - Abraham Lincoln
 * The man who is swimming against the stream knows the strength of it - Woodrow Wilson
 * Plodding wins the race - Aesop